johnstownoralhistories/johnstownoralhistories.github.io/_items/Shoulta-Karen-Oral-History-001.md

 Alexis: Um, I had another question.
 Do you recall Pap's, like, uh, work ever stabilizing, or was it inconsistent for the rest of his career?

 Karen: Um, so he, so that, that kind of took you to trail to Rolls-Royce, so they let me stay and graduate, so I spent two years there.
 Then my parents, um, moved to the Greenwood area, and my dad had a job at Rolls-Royce.
-Um, he, he did retire from Rolls-Royce, so he had stability from 19, he, he probably started there in 86, and he retired in 2003.
+Um, he, he did retire from Rolls-Royce, so he had stability from nineteen, he, he probably started there in eighty-six, and he retired in 2003.
 And it did, it did, it did change jobs.
-I mean, it was, I think at one point, it was three companies in three years.
+I mean, it was, I think at one point, three companies in three years.
 It was Allison Engine Company, then I think it was just Allison, or, sorry, I think it was Allison, then it was Allison Engine Company, and then it was Rolls-Royce, so there was some stress for him there with all those corporate changes over the years, but, um, he did, you know, he did stay.

 Alexis: What was the move to Greenwood like for you?

 Karen: It was kind of a non-event.

 Um, I remember the house my parents bought had a ton of wallpaper, my mom didn't like it, and it was probably, they bought the house, but didn't live in, in it for maybe two or three months, because they wanted to let me finish high school, but I do remember, I think it was like April or May, they brought me over one weekend, and I just stripped wallpaper.
 They left me at the house, and I think about this now by myself, there was no phone or anything, and they went back to Terre Haute, and all I did was strip wallpaper all weekend.
 And then, you know, I graduated from high school there, um, but then I went to college in August, so I, you know, it was kind of a non-event for me.
 It's not like I had high school friends in Greenwood, or even really made friends, because, um, you know, we moved, we moved, I think that was the summer I got my, um, wisdom teeth out, um, and I started college, so I honestly don't even think I worked that summer, so I never really have had air quotes 'Greenwood friends' from like that period in my life.

 Alexis: Were you the first in your family to go to college?